 - Strategic Impact: What was the big-picture impact?

-The goal is to align your stories to the types of position you are targeting and tell your stories concisely.
-Get to the point using plain, simple and direct language free of cliches and fancy prose.
+Writing your stories in this way is known as the CAR or CARS approach to resume writing.
+The goal is to align your career success stories to the types of position you are targeting and tell your stories concisely.
+Get to the point using plain, simple, and direct language free of cliches and fancy prose.
 Resume stories do not need to be long.
 They need to be relevant and engaging.
 Use short paragraphs and bullet points.